-(D) All off time (i.e., vacations and holidays) must be approved by the Police Chief or his designee.

-(E) All requests for annual leave must be submitted in writing to the employee's immediate supervisor.

-(F) Requests for blocks of annual leave of one (1) week or two (2) weeks should be made at least sixty (60) days in advance of the date upon which the leave will commence.
-Other blocks of annual leave beyond those scheduled for the year should be requested at least thirty (30) days in advance upon which the leave will commence.

-(1) Exceptions to the thirty (30) day minimum notice for routine annual leave may be granted by the Chief of Police.
+- (C) All off time, i.e. vacations and holidays, must be approved by the Police Chief or his designee. - (D) All requests for annual leave must be submitted in writing to the employee's immediate supervisor, except in the case of employees assigned to the Patrol Division who shall submit such requests to their patrol commander. - (E) Requests for blocks of annual leave of one (1) week or two (2) weeks should be made at least sixty (60) days in advance of the date upon which the leave will commence.
+Other blocks of annual leave beyond those scheduled for the year should be requested at least thirty (30) days in advance upon which the leave will commence. - (1) Exceptions to the thirty (30) day minimum notice for routine annual leave may be granted by the Chief of Police or designee.

-(2) Emergency annual leave requests for up to one (1) work shift may be granted by the Shift Commander at any time for bona fide emergencies where the established advance notice is not possible.

-(G) An employee requesting annual leave shall, within one (1) work week of such request having been made, be notified in writing of the approval or disapproval of the request.

-(H) Annual leave requests of the block variety will be managed on a shift level by the Dispatch Supervisor.
+- (2) Emergency annual leave requests for up to one (1) work shift may be granted by the Shift Commander at any time for bona fide emergencies where the established advance notice is not possible. - (F) An employee requesting annual leave shall, within one (1) workweek of such request, be notified in writing of the approval or disapproval of the request. - (G) Annual leave requests of the block variety will be managed on a shift level by the supervisor in charge of scheduling for that particular shift.
 Scheduling of blocks of annual leave shall commence on the 1st of January and be completed by March 30th of each year.
-Each shift member shall individually be permitted an opportunity to review the vacation schedule for up to seven days as authorized by the Dispatch Supervisor and request two (2) one (1) week block requests for annual leave or one

-(1) two (2) week block of annual leave.

-(I) No more than two (2) weeks of vacation shall normally be granted at one time.
-Exceptions may be made by the Chief of Police, provided the extra time does not prohibit another employee from receiving their requested leave.
+Each shift member shall individually be permitted an opportunity to review the vacation schedule for up to several days as authorized by the scheduling officer and request either: - (1) three (3) one (1) week block requests for annual leave; or - (2) one (1) two (2) week and one (1) one (1) week block of annual leave.(H) No more than two (2) weeks vacation shall normally be granted at one time.
+Exceptions may be made by the Chief of Police, provided the extra time does not prohibit another employee from receiving their requested leave. - (I) The Chief of Police shall be the final determining authority in all matters pertaining to this policy. - Section 10.3 Holiday Occurrence.
+When a holiday occurs on an employee's annual leave day, the employee shall not receive holiday pay, nor shall he be charged an annual leave day.

-(J) No more than one bargaining unit member per shift, and not to exceed two bargaining unit members in total, shall be granted blocks of annual leave at a time.

-(I) (K) All other annual leave requests will be granted by seniority on a shift where two bargaining unit members are regularly scheduled, up to April 1st, then on a first come, first serve basis.
-Any additional requests will be granted when covered by part-time dispatcher availability and/or voluntary overtime.

-(J) (L) The Chief of Police shall be the final determining authority in all matters pertaining to this policy.

-Section 10.3 Holiday Occurrence When a holiday occurs on an employee's annual leave day, the employee shall not receive holiday pay, nor shall he be charged an annual leave day.
 He shall, however, receive his regular, straight-time pay for that day.

-Section 10.4 End of Employment Applications
+Section 10.4 End of Employment Applications.

-(A) Death: If an employee, while in the City's services, dies and there is remaining to his credit days of annual leave, it shall be payable to the following classes in the following order of priority:

-(1) A named beneficiary whose name has been filed by said employee with the City Personnel Department;

-(2) When not having so filed a named beneficiary, to their spouse;

-(3) When not having named a beneficiary or not being survived by a spouse, to the estate of the deceased.

-(B) Other Separation: An employee who retires or resigns from the service of the City or who is terminated or discharged due to a City-initiated reduction in force shall be entitled to receive a lump sum payment of all accumulated annual leave at the employee's current hourly rate.
+- (A) Death: If an employee, while in the City's services, dies and there is remaining to his credit days of annual leave, it shall be payable to the following classes in the following order of priority: - (1) A named beneficiary whose name has been filed by said employee with the City Personnel Department; - (2) When not having so filed a named beneficiary, to their spouse; - (3) When not having named a beneficiary or not being survived by a spouse, to the estate of the deceased. - (B) Other Separation: An employee who retires or resigns from the service of the City or who is terminated or discharged due to a City-initiated reduction in force shall be entitled to receive a lump sum payment of all accumulated annual leave at the employee's current hourly rate.

-HOSPITALIZATION
+ARTICLE 11 HOSPITALIZATION

-Section 11.1 Hospital and Life Insurance
+Section 11.1 Hospital and Life Insurance.